^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Mechanisms of taste receptors
+Mechanisms of taste buds

 Taste of salt or acid

-"Burning" taste of a number of products
+"Hot" taste of some products

 You are reporting a typo in the following text: